 - Create a BC software component (and repository) for quality/production in the for quality/production environment.
 This software component is used for the configuration content that is created in the quality environment and transported to the production environment (“clean content”).

-- You can create and pull exactly one software component of type “Business Configuration” into an ABAP environment.
+- You can pull exactly one software component of type “Business Configuration” into an ABAP environment.

 - You cannot use the software component of type “Development” for BC content, you must use a software component of type “Business Configuration”